 Hitting your golf ball from behind is one of the most common problems by every golfer, especially high handicappers.
 If you are faced with this golfing dilemma, don’t get frustrated because you are not alone.
 Note that even expert golfers have this boo-boo once in a while.
 Your ultimate goal is not to do it all together but do it less frequently.

-Reasons Why You Hit Behind the Ball
+Reasons Why You Hit the Ball Behind

 To adjust your golf approach, you must understand what’s causing you to hit behind the golf ball.
 Once you know these reasons, you can make the necessary remedy to lessen your missed hits.